Riochican

-The Riochican (Riochiquense) age is a period of geologic time (57.0–54.0 Ma) within the Paleocene and Eocene epochs of the Paleogene, used more specifically within the South American land mammal ages (SALMA).
-It follows the Peligran and precedes the Itaboraian age.
+The Riochican (Riochiquense) age is a period of geologic time within the early Eocene epoch of the Paleogene, used more specifically within the South American land mammal ages (SALMA) system.
+This age is named after the Río Chico Group of Argentina's Golfo San Jorge Basin, and in its broad original definition, the Riochican occupies a wide Paleocene-early Eocene time interval.